fragcolor-xyz/shards-examples/tutorials/snake/introduction.md

 ## Gameplay

 **Snake** is a simple game where the player has to move a snake by selecting a direction.
-Each time the snake eat a fruit it grows by one in size.
-The goal is to try to grow the snake to take the whole play space.
-However the game ends if the snake eats its own body or hit invisible walls on each side of the play space.
+Each time the snake eats a fruit it grows by one unit in size.
+The goal is to continually grow the snake till it occupies all available (game) play-space.
+However, the game ends if the snake eats a part of its own body or hits the invisible walls (play-space borders).

 --8<-- "includes/license.md"